quanvo87/Proxy2/README.md

 ![logo](/logo.png)

-- [x] Create unlimited, anonymous identities (Proxy's) with just one tap
+- [x] Create unlimited, anonymous identities (Proxies) with just one tap
 - [x] Use your Proxies to chat with any other Proxy
 - [x] Delete a Proxy when you're done with it.
-People can no longer contact that Proxy!
+It can no longer be contacted!
 - [x] Never share your real contact info with strangers again

 #### Development